 Many credit cards have their own, proprietary loyalty programs that issue reward points.
 The most popular programs include Chase Ultimate Rewards, American Express Membership Rewards and Citi ThankYou Rewards.
 When you’re ready to redeem your rewards with these programs, you have a wide range of options including cash back, gift cards, merchandise, travel reservations, charitable donations and credits to stores like Amazon.com.

 Many of these programs also offer you the option to transfer your rewards to airline miles or hotel points with select travel partners.
-When you’re able to find the ideal travel partner to transfer your rewards to, and then redeem those points or miles for expensive flights or hotel rooms, you can receive significantly more value than you would have if you’d redeemed your rewards for cash back or other options.
+When you’re able to find the ideal travel partner to transfer your rewards to, and then redeem those points or miles for expensive flights or hotel rooms, you can receive significantly more value than you would if you’d redeemed your rewards for cash back or other options.

 How to redeem hotel points and airline miles